labrador862/labrador862/README.md

 ## Hello everyone

 - I am currently a junior at ODU majoring in Computer Science and minoring in Applied Mathematics.
-- My favorite class this semester is data structures and algorithms.
-- I really enjoy making things.
-- Ask me about bodybuilding and One Piece!

 <!--